dgilperez/tin-opener/README.md

     rake tin_opener:install:migrations
     rake db:migrate

-This gem provides the following models and routes:
+This gem provides the following models:

 * `TinOpener::DataSet` is any type of data structure you declare in your data domain.
 It's defined by it's name and headers, which in turn is a hash of key name and data type pairs.
-* `TinOpener::Record` is a
+* `TinOpener::Record` is a instance of data belonging to a DataSet format, extracted from any CSV form.

+Data input format support:

+* CSV

+## TODO

+Support for more data formats:

+* Excel